OmarIsmailAbdelrahman/MTC-Competiton/README.md

 </p>

 ### Configurations and trials:
-- Utilized FAdam for optimization.
+- Utilized FAdam optimizer.
--  Training with precision 32 and 16
+-  Training with precision 32 and 16.
+There results was similar 32 just took more training time compared to 16.
 #### Tokenizers Configurations:
   - Added custom \<fill> \<overlap> \<laugh> tokens
   - Tokenization types: